-18. Once you have a little success, leaches, back stage wannabes, and “friends” will come out of the woodwork.
-Always remember the people who were there before the success and the people who didn’t show up until afterwards.
+18. Once you have a little success, leaches, backstage wannabes, and “friends” will come out of the woodwork.
+Always remember the people who were there before the success and the people who didn’t show up until afterward.

 20. A partner helps ALOT.
 It’s hard to do this on your own.
 If you have someone who has just as much skin in the game, like a band member or manager also making sure everything is on track and organized it makes it so much easier.
 Another person bringing ideas to the table, holding you and other members accountable, networking, etc… is a huge advantage.